History of Ving Tsun Kung Fu

 Yip Man was well-known for having a very quick wit and an acid tongue.
 His teaching style, along with the very direct nature of the art and its despising of superfluous talk, infuses the art with a certain edginess.
 This is probably why Ving Tsun is well-known for being split into many factions.

 A notable student of Yip Man was Leung Ting.
 Leung Ting formed the IWTA or International Wing Tsun Association and taught an American student named Jeff Webb.
 Sifu Jeff Webb earned the rank of 5th degree level Master under Leung Ting and was the Head Instructor for IWTA North America for many years.
 Master Sifu Jeff Webb left the IWTA to formulate his own theories and innovations on the style and started the NVTO National Ving Tsun Organization which has had great success.
-This is our branch of Ving Tsun Kung Fu.
-We are the NVTO Amesbury Ving Tsun branch.
+Sifu Scott Tarbell earned the rank of 4th degree Instructor in the NVTO under his former teacher, Sifu Jeff Webb.
+In 2023 Sifu Scott Tarbell broke ties with the NVTO and Siffu Jeff Webb in order to formulate Wuxia Ving Tsun Kung Fu, which integrates concepts from Sifu Scott's understanding of many martial arts.

 History of Sanshou Kickboxing